So you’re looking for that long lost Snoopy item or that perfect gift… Here are some places to start your search.

 1. Where can I find a vintage Peanuts collectible?
 There are a million corners of the world and the web to look into.
 The quickest way is obviously online.
 Let’s start there…

-- eBay.com – The largest online marketplace is the best place to start your search.
-You can also save searches and it will email you when a new search results.
+- eBay.com* – The largest online marketplace is the best place to start your search.
+You can also save searches and it will email you when a new item matches your search.

 - Replacements.com* – This site specializes in dinnerware mostly, but they also have a lot of collectibles such as Schmid plates and bells, Lenox collectibles, Lunt ornament, etc.